Climate control supporters focus on job creation

 Also unknown is whether the Federal Reserve, during a period of accelerated consumer spending the UC study envisions, might have to use monetary policy to put the brakes on spending to stave off inflation.

-As politicians, economists and environmentalists battle it out, the climate-jobs debate has not been bolstered by firm government statistics.
+As politicians, economists and environmentalists battle it out, and as some urge climate legislation risk disclosure by companies, the climate-jobs debate has not been bolstered by firm government statistics.

 At the international climate meeting in Copenhagen last month, U.S. Commerce Secretary Gary Locke touted the prospects of "millions of blue- green- and white-collar jobs" by "reinventing" power generation, transportation and manufacturing with alternative energy.